George H.W. Bush

-Curt Smith worked closely as a Speechwriter with George H.W.
-Bush during and for many years after his 1989-93 Presidency, writing more speeches than anyone for Bush as president.
+Curt Smith worked closely as a speechwriter with George H.W.
+Bush during and for many years after his 1989-93 presidency.
 In George H.W.
-Bush: Character at the Core (University of Nebraska/Potomac Press, 2014, 325 pages, $29.95), Smith explores how Bush negotiated the fraught world of politics and how his lifelong courtesy and belief in work, religion, and American exceptionalism helped the 41st President connect with Middle America and take his place among the most revered statesmen of our time.
+Bush: Character at the Core (University of Nebraska/Potomac Press, 2014, 325 pages), Smith explores how Bush negotiated the fraught world of politics and how his lifelong courtesy and belief in work, faith, and American exceptionalism helped the 41st president reach Middle America and take his place among the premier statesmen of our time.

-Smith’s biography includes narrative on the invasion of Panama, the first Gulf War, the fall of the Berlin Wall, and the collapse of the Soviet Union, the Iron Curtain, and Communism.
+Smith’s biography includes narrative on the invasion of Panama, the first Gulf War, fall of the Berlin Wall, and collapse of the Soviet Union, Iron Curtain, and Communism.
 It also chronicles the contrasting presidential elections of 1988 and 1992, examining their success and failure, respectively.
-Accompanying this account of Bush’s Presidency are details of his life and work outside the White House, including profiles of influential figures like his wife, Barbara, mentors such as Ronald Reagan, men like Richard Nixon, Bill Clinton, and John Connally, and political allies such as Margaret Thatcher, creating an important wide-lens view.
+Accompanying this account of Bush’s presidency are details of his life outside the White House, including profiles of influential figures like wife Barbara, such mentors as Ronald Reagan, men like Richard Nixon, Bill Clinton, and John Connally, and such political allies as Margaret Thatcher, creating an important wide-lens view.

 Kirkus Reviews called George H.W.
 Bush: Character at the Core an “endearing look at a president the nation is finally beginning to understand and appreciate.”
 Tom DeFrank of National Journal said the book is “required reading for anyone seeking to discover the real Bush 41.
 It builds a compelling case that 41 may have been the most successful one-term President in American history.”
 Pollster John Zogby said, “Would that we all had Curt Smith write our biography.
 Truth is told, always poetically.
 Smith is a master of the language.”

-As speechwriter, Smith wrote such Bush addresses as the 50th anniversary of Pearl Harbor speech, “Just War” address, Reagan and Nixon Libraries dedication, Margaret Thatcher Medal of Freedom address, and in 2004 Bush’s moving eulogy to Ronald Reagan.
+As speechwriter, Smith wrote such Bush addresses as the 50th anniversary of Pearl Harbor address, Reagan and Nixon Libraries dedication, Margaret Thatcher Medal of Freedom speech, and Bush’s moving eulogy in 2004 to Ronald Reagan.
 George H.W.
-Bush: Character at the Core is the first in-depth biography of the 41st President written by a member of his Administration.
-For more information about this 2014-15 best-seller, visit potomac.presswarehouse.com.
+Bush: Character at the Core is the first in-depth biography of the 41st president written by a member of his Administration.